 You wake up feeling like a zombie and drag yourself to work in a train packed full with people.
-You regret staying up late to re-watch The Game of Thrones on HBO as you chow down your ham sandwich and wash it down with your first cup of kopi of the day.
+You regret staying up late to re-watch your favourite drama as you chow down your ham sandwich and wash it down with your first cup of kopi of the day.
 You sit at your desk all-day unless it’s lunchtime or when you heed the call of nature.
 After work, you head to the hawker centre for your favourite char kway teow.

-If this is how you spend your usual day, it might be time to work in some changes because no matter how hectic and stressful lifestyles we Singaporeans lead, the adage health is wealth never gets old.
+If this is how you spend your usual day, it might be time to work on some changes because no matter how hectic and stressful lifestyles we Singaporeans lead, the adage health is wealth never gets old.
 If the question “what can I do to keep myself healthy?” is on your mind, consider these seven ways to ensure your body’s health and fitness.